Lidocaine: Mechanism of action

 Lidocaine alters signal conduction in neurons by prolonging the inactivation of the fast voltage-gated Na+ channels in the neuronal cell membrane responsible for action potential propagation.
 With sufficient blockage, the voltage-gated sodium channels will not open and an action potential will not be generated.
 Careful titration allows for a high degree of selectivity in the blockage of sensory neurons, whereas higher concentrations also affect other types of neurons.

-The same principle applies for this drug's actions in the heart.
+The same principle applies to this drug's actions in the heart.
 Blocking sodium channels in the conduction system, as well as the muscle cells of the heart, raises the depolarization threshold, making the heart less likely to initiate or conduct early action potentials that may cause an arrhythmia.

 Pharmacokinetics

 When used as an injectable it typically begins working within four minutes and lasts for half an hour to three hours.
 Lidocaine is about 95% metabolized (dealkylated) in the liver mainly by CYP3A4 to the pharmacologically active metabolites monoethylglycinexylidide (MEGX) and then subsequently to the inactive glycine xylidide.
 MEGX has a longer half-life than lidocaine, but also is a less potent sodium channel blocker.
 The volume of distribution is 1.1 L/kg to 2.1 L/kg, but congestive heart failure can decrease it.
 About 60% to 80% circulates bound to the protein alpha1 acid glycoprotein.
 The oral bioavailability is 35% and the topical bioavailability is 3%.
+Lidocaine efficacy may be reduced in tissues that are inflamed, due to competing inflammatory mediators.

-The elimination half-life of lidocaine is biphasic and around 90 min to 120 min in most patients.
-This may be prolonged in patients with hepatic impairment (average 343 min) or congestive heart failure (average 136 min).
+The elimination half-life of lidocaine is biphasic and around 90 min to 120 min in most people.
+This may be prolonged in people with hepatic impairment (average 343 min) or congestive heart failure (average 136 min).
 Lidocaine is excreted in the urine (90% as metabolites and 10% as unchanged drug).

+Chemistry

+Molecular structure and conformational flexibility

+Lidocaine's 1,5-dimethylbenzene group gives it hydrophobic properties.
+In addition to this aromatic unit, lidocaine has an aliphatic section comprising amide, carbonyl, and enyl groups.

+Lidocaine exhibits a remarkable degree of conformational flexibility, resulting in more than 60 probable conformers.
+This adaptability arises from the high lability of the amide and ethyl groups within the molecule.
+These groups can undergo shifts in their positions, leading to significant variations in the overall molecular configuration.

+Influence of temperature and pressure on conformational preference

+The dynamic transformation of lidocaine conformers in supercritical carbon dioxide (scCO2) highly depends on external factors such as pressure and temperature.
+Alterations in these conditions can lead to distinct conformations, impacting the molecule's physicochemical properties.
+One notable consequence of these variations is the particle size of lidocaine when produced through micronization using scCO2.
+Changes in the position of the amide group within the molecule can trigger a redistribution of intra- and intermolecular hydrogen bonds, affecting the outcome of the micronization process and the resultant particle size.